google/aoss-springboot-sample-starter-project/README.md

 ## Additional Information

-Ideally it is preferred to use authentication via credential helper but user can also authenticate via service key :
+Ideally it is preferred to use authentication using credential helper but user can also authenticate using service key :

 ### Setting up authentication via service Key: